Analyzing the Core Performance Difference in SD-WANs

 Historically, Internet-based SD-WANs have been effective at simplifying branch connectivity and driving cost savings from a regional perspective.
 However, global enterprises that are forced to go over the Internet for most cloud- and SaaS-based applications, experience lost productivity and poor end user experience due to slow application performance.
 This data highlights the faster and more consistent way to deliver business-critical applications.
 IT leaders in global enterprise must deploy an SD-WAN solution with a cloud-native private network, such as Aryaka, if they want to ensure real-time delivery of their most essential applications.

 And make no mistake, the shift to cloud/SaaS is well underway.
-In a separate study of traffic on the Aryaka backbone (see State of the WAN 2017), almost half of the traffic already uses HTTP and HTTPS, the protocols that support cloud/SaaS applications.
+In a separate study of traffic on the Aryaka backbone, almost half of the traffic already uses HTTP and HTTPS, the protocols that support cloud/SaaS applications.

 The reality is you are going to sacrifice user experience/productivity if you rely on SD-WANs that use Internet links.
 An SD-WAN based on a fully managed, global private network shrinks the perceived distance between locations to deliver an application performance experience that is nearly identical to those where applications and users are located in the same geographic region.